Prat13k/PythonMiniProjects/README.md

 This repository contains several mini python projects.
 This questions are also for practice purposes.
 Please feel free to try them out.
 Please try using logic instead of predefined functions.

 #### Problem 1:
-Write a programme to accept a number from user and return the reverse of the number without using the reverse function.
+Write a programme to accept a number from user and return the reverse of the number without using the predefined reverse() function.

 #### Problem 2:
 Write a programme to accept a number from the user and return the sum of all the natural number that are the multiples of either 5 or 7 or both of them.